For most situations, yes. Yet there are definitely some situations that are a “but….”.

 If you use your health insurance: then your insurance provider has the right to some of your information to “justify” treatment and payment.

 If you are involved in a lawsuit and the therapist is court ordered to testify.

 If you involve the therapist with a lawsuit, malpractice claim, or licensure complaint.

 Mandatory Reporting: The therapist is a mandatory reporter and required to report (at all times) the following things.
-First: if the therapist suspects that the client is suicidal or homocidal.
-Second: if the therapist suspects that the client (or someone else) is being or has been abused, neglected, or is unsafe.
-Third: if the therapist feels that the client would benefit from being hospitalized for mental health reasons.
+First: if the therapist suspects that the client is actively suicidal or homocidal.
+Second: if the therapist suspects that if a (child or elderly) client is being actively abused, neglected, or is unsafe.

-The Duty to Warn: The therapist is required by law with the duty to warn.
-This means if therapist has valid concerns that the client will harm someone else, then the therapist is required to report this information to the authorities.
-This is for the safety of all involved.
+The Duty to Warn: The therapist is required with the duty to warn.
+This means if a therapist has valid concerns that the client will harm themself or someone else, then the therapist is required to report this information.